Nayantara Sahgal

-Nayantara Sahgal (born 10 May 1927) is an Indian writer who writes in English.
+Nayantara Sahgal (née Pandit; born 10 May 1927) is an Indian writer who writes in English.
 She is a member of the Nehru–Gandhi family, the second of the three daughters born to Jawaharlal Nehru's sister, Vijaya Lakshmi Pandit.

 She was awarded the 1986 Sahitya Akademi Award for her English novel Rich Like Us (1985).

 Early life

 Sahgal's father Ranjit Sitaram Pandit was a barrister from Kathiawad.
 Pandit was also a classical scholar who had translated Kalhana's epic history Rajatarangini into English from Sanskrit.
 He was arrested for his support of Indian independence and died in Lucknow prison jail in 1944, leaving behind his wife (Vijaya Lakshmi Pandit) and their three daughters Chandralekha Mehta, Nayantara Sehgal and Rita Dar.

 Sahgal's mother, Vijaya Lakshmi Pandit, was the daughter of Motilal Nehru and sister of India's first prime minister, Jawaharlal Nehru.
 Vijaya Lakshmi had been active in the Indian freedom struggle, had been to jail for this cause and in 1946, was part of the first team representing newly formed India that went to the then newly formed United Nations, along with M.C.Chagla.
 After India achieved independence, Vijaya Lakshmi Pandit served as a member of India's Constituent Assembly, the governor of several Indian states, and as India's ambassador to the Soviet Union, the United States, Mexico, the Court of St. James, Ireland, and the United Nations.

 Sahgal attended a number of schools as a girl, given the turmoil in the Nehru family during the last years (1935–47) of the Indian freedom struggle.
-Ultimately, she graduated from Woodstock School in the Himalayan hill station of Landour in 1943 and later in the United States from Wellesley College (BA, 1947), which she attended along with her sister Chandralekha, who graduated 2 years earlier in 1945.
-She has made her home for decades in Dehradun, a town close to Landour where she had attended boarding school (at Woodstock).
+Ultimately, she graduated from Woodstock School in the Himalayan hill station of Mussoorie in 1943 and later in the United States from Wellesley College (BA, 1947), which she attended along with her sister Chandralekha, who graduated 2 years earlier in 1945.